Caihanwang/BIOS823_Assignments/README.md

 <br>

 ### Which is the most popular major for PhD students in US in 2017?
 To answer the question, I choose to draw a bar plot to show the number of PhD graduates in different majors.
-The plot is as following:
+The plot is as following.
+As we can see, there was the most PhD graduates in the biologcial and biomedical sciences in 2017.
 ![plot3.gif](https://i.loli.net/2021/10/26/u9S5kpgKE3NcZe2.gif)

 The figure plotting code is as following: